-- Royal Free Hospital does not have an in-house communications team but staff said that they can access an interpreter within an hour. - Staff shared a scenario of when they had a patient that used Turkish Sign Language but they were unable to access an interpreter that could provide the service.
+- Royal Free Hospital does not have an in-house communications team but staff said that they can access an interpreter within an hour.
+This is questionable, as it is highly unlikely that the interpreter would get there within that time frame. - Staff shared a scenario of when they had a patient that used Turkish Sign Language but they were unable to access an interpreter that could provide the service.
 Fortunately, the patient was with their partner who used both Turkish and British Sign Language.
 They booked a BSL interpreter who was then able to provide the necessary information to the partner who translated it to the patient.
 This happened out of hours and they were still able to support the patient accordingly.